fdb/slarg-website/events/2024-09-25-how-to-make-films-in-a-neoliberal-authoritarian-society.md

 layout: event.liquid
 tags: event
 year: 2023
-title: Auto-ethnography of those burning years
+title: Auto-ethnography of our years on fire
 byline: A (self)-investigation on filmmaking in the neoliberal and authoritarian society of Vietnam by a local queer experimental filmmaker.
 type: Exhibition in Research Week